anayanapalli/anayanapalli.github.io/_posts/2024-05-13-the-evolution-of-data-architectures.md

 title: "The Evolution of Data Architectures: From Data Warehouses to Data Meshes"
 ---

-> "If you want to understand today, you have to search yesterday." - Pearl S. Buck
+> "If you want to understand today, you have to search yesterday." —Pearl S. Buck

 <p class="lead">
   <span class="first-letter">